 - Polyamory: Explored in volume 6 with the character of Amane, who isn't afraid to confess to several girls.
 One of them, Ryou, ends up accepting her, but Nina, Amane's "first" girlfriend, isn't quite as enthusiastic.
 They do end up in a triangle relationship, however.

-- Rotating Protagonist: While Ayaka and Yurine are the only pairing whose arc spreads over several volumes, the brief focuses on them come between longer arcs where they stay in the background.
-In volume 1, 3, 5, and 7 they take half of the spotlight, but in volume 2, 4 and 6 they barely appear.
-Each volume focuses on the couple featured on the cover, who might be new characters or already known but not yet developped ones.
-Another particularity is that the focus tends to "hop" from a group of character to another after they interact − for example, Ayaka being interviewed by Sawa and Itsuki in volume 5 or Izumi meeting Amane in volume 6.
+- Rotating Protagonist: While Ayaka and Yurine are the only pairing whose arc spreads over several volumes, the brief focuses on them coming between longer arcs where they stay in the background.
+In volumes 1, 3, 5, and 7 they take half of the spotlight, but in volumes 2, 4 and 6 they barely appear.
+Each volume focuses on the couple featured on the cover, who might be new characters or already known but not yet developed ones.
+Another particularity is that the focus tends to "hop" from one group of characters to another after they interact − for example, Ayaka being interviewed by Sawa and Itsuki in volume 5 or Izumi meeting Amane in volume 6.
 This allows for smooth transitions between the arcs despite the constant shifts.

 - Sacred First Kiss: Yurine gives hers to Ayaka without any warning at the end of chapter 1, much to the latter's shock.

-- Senpai Kouhai: Ai and Chiharu's relationship with Maya, whom Ai sees as a Cool Big Sis.
+- Senpai/Kōhai: Ai and Chiharu's relationship with Maya, whom Ai sees as a Cool Big Sis.
 Chiharu, however, rather acts as Maya's mom despite being 2 years younger.